cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 end;
 ```

-Unit can become lost if a player or another rogue processor takes over it, so it is definitely useful to guard yourself against this possibility.
+Unit can become lost if a player or another rogue processor takes it over, so it is definitely useful to guard yourself against this possibility.

 Unit becomes controlled by the processor when it is issued a command.
 Most [ucontrol instructions](FUNCTIONS-80.markdown#instruction-unit-control) will do so.
 Notably, setting a flag marks the unit as controlled while querying the flag or other properties of the unit won't.